omgnetwork/android-sdk/README.md

 ## Retrieving resources

 Once you have a client object in the [initialization section](#initialization), you can retrieve different resources.
-Every call takes an `OMGCallback` interface that returns a `OMGResponse` object:
+Every call takes an `OMGCallback` interface that returns an `OMGResponse` object:

 ```kotlin
 interface OMGCallback<in T> {